itsuhane/video2seq/README.md

 * Downscale image, some algorithms cannot consume large images
 * Given camera calibration parameters, undistort images
 * Rotate/flip images to make them upright

+Its development is discontinued.
+All the features mentioned above can be done with FFmpeg.